vinicunca/akar/docs/content/docs/1.akar/3.components/tabs.md

 name: keyboard-a-tabs
 data:
   - keys: ['Tab']
-    description: '<span> When focus moves onto the tabs, focuses the active trigger.
-When a trigger is focused, moves focus to the active content.</span>'
+    description: 'When focus moves onto the tabs, focuses the active trigger.
+When a trigger is focused, moves focus to the active content.'
   - keys: ['ArrowDown']
-    description: '<span> Moves focus to the next trigger depending on <Code>orientation</Code> and activates its associated content.</span>'
+    description: 'Moves focus to the next trigger depending on `orientation` and activates its associated content.'
   - keys: ['ArrowRight']
-    description: '<span> Moves focus to the next trigger depending on <Code>orientation</Code> and activates its associated content.</span>'
+    description: 'Moves focus to the next trigger depending on `orientation` and activates its associated content.'
   - keys: ['ArrowUp']
-    description: '<span> Moves focus to the previous trigger depending on <Code>orientation</Code> and activates its associated content.</span>'
+    description: 'Moves focus to the previous trigger depending on `orientation` and activates its associated content.'
   - keys: ['ArrowLeft']
-    description: '<span> Moves focus to the previous trigger depending on <Code>orientation</Code> and activates its associated content.</span>'
+    description: 'Moves focus to the previous trigger depending on `orientation` and activates its associated content.'
   - keys: ['Home']
-    description: '<span> Moves focus to the first trigger and activates its associated content.</span>'
+    description: 'Moves focus to the first trigger and activates its associated content.'
   - keys: ['End']
-    description: '<span> Moves focus to the last trigger and activates its associated content.</span>'
+    description: 'Moves focus to the last trigger and activates its associated content.'
 ---
 ::